inventor500/invidious-redirect/README.md

-# Invidious Redirect
+# Redirect

 This is a simple Firefox extension to automatically redirect connections to YouTube to a randomly chosen Invidious instance.
+It also redirects connections to reddit to a random Teddit instance.

 Only clearnet Invidious instances listed at [invidious.io](https://docs.invidious.io/instances/) that do not have source code changes and do not use Cloudflare are redirected to.

+## Invidious Instances

-Current instances are:
+Current Invidious instances are:
 * [invidious.snopyta.org](https://invidious.snopyta.org/)
 * [vid.puffyan.us](https://vid.puffyan.us/)
 * [inv.riverside.rocks](https://inv.riverside.rocks/)